hasibullah1811/predict-crop-yield-flutter-app/README.md

-# Agriculture Yield Prediction App
+# Predict Crop Yield Flutter APP

 This Flutter app, integrated with a Flask backend, predicts agriculture yield based on input parameters such as area, item, year, average rainfall, pesticides usage, and average temperature.
 The machine learning model, implemented using a Random Forest algorithm, is trained on historical agriculture data.